Nette Documentation Preview

 ```

-static from(string|int|\DateTimeInterface $time): DateTime .[method]
+static from(string|int|\DateTimeInterface $time): static .[method]

 ```php

-DateTime::from(1138013640); // creates a DateTime from the UNIX timestamp with a default timezamp
+DateTime::from(1138013640); // creates a DateTime from the UNIX timestamp with the default timezone

 DateTime::from(42); // creates a DateTime from the current time plus 42 seconds